 As the Home Secretary has made clear, tackling the abhorrent crime of child sexual abuse is a priority for the Government, and this is reflected in the fact that it is one of six national threats in the strategic policing requirement.

 For victims of historical child sexual exploitation to come forward, they have to have confidence that their claims will be not only taken seriously but tackled with due urgency.
-A constituent of mine tells me that South Yorkshire police has recently merged its historical child sexual exploitation department with its violent crime department.
+A constituent of mine tells me that South Yorkshire police have recently merged their historical child sexual exploitation department with their violent crime department.
 This means that whenever a new violent crime comes in, victims of child sexual exploitation have to wait for their case to be dealt with.
 What can the Minister do to ensure that specialism and due urgency are brought to these cases?

 I accept the hon.
 Gentleman’s point that victims need to have confidence in the police system.
 That is why we have agreed to provide grants for specialist operations in a number of forces, including South Yorkshire police.
 Just as critically, we are investing in prevention and technology to identify online abuse.